 Access to information is the first step to bridging the opportunity gap.
 What we've done is create the largest, searchable "admissions office filing cabinet."
 Our database of real application materials – including essays, grades, test scores, extracurriculars, and advice – puts information that was previously reserved for the well-connected in the hands of all students.
 Access to this peer-supplied data empowers applicants to make better decisions about where to apply and how to communicate their own stories.

 Our marketplace model doesn't just benefit applicants seeking information; it has also created a new opportunity for college and graduate students to earn money for sharing their achievements and insights.
 College is expensive, and paying our college users for paying it forward furthers our mission of universal access.

-There's a double meaning for both the words in our name.
-"Admit" as a noun is what we hope all of our users will become - admits at the colleges of their dreams.
-"Admit" as a verb is how you're going to get there: by acknowledging that you need a helping hand.
+There's a double meaning for both words in our name.
+"Admit" as a noun – we hope all our users become "Admits" at the schools of their dreams.
+"Admit" as a verb – your college journey starts by acknowledging you could use a helping hand.

 "See" refers to the increased transparency we're bringing to the black box of college admissions.
 Our data allows you to see into the process.
 By seeing real examples of success and connecting with students just like you, you're better prepared to take on your future with your eyes wide open.